ivvil/JuegoEntornos/README.md

 ## Roadmap
 - [ ] Create a database with scores - mario
-- [ ] Display the top scores in the game - ?
+- [ ] Display the top scores in the game - mario

 - [ ] Single player mode:
   - [x] Base game logic - victor